essex-lab/ProtoMS/doc/.man/tools.rst

 **Description:**

 Calculates thermodynamic cycle closure for a set of simulations.
 This can be performed either for dual topology results, or single topology results.
-With single topology simulations, the electrostatic and van der Waals results can either be considered seperately ``--singletopology sep`` or together, ``--singletopology comb``.
+With single topology simulations, the electrostatic and van der Waals results can either be considered separately ``--singletopology sep`` or together, ``--singletopology comb``.

 -----------------------
 calc_gcap_surface.py